wiredawg/wiredawg.github.io/_posts/podcasts.md

 [**Divine Office**](http://www.divineoffice.org/)

 > The post-Vatican II Liturgy of the Hours in English.
-A bit to "contemporary" for my tastes.
+A bit too "contemporary" for my tastes.
 Perhaps
 > for the older crowd.
 See: [my write up on the divine office](/misc/loth.html)

 [**Fr.
 Mike Schmitz**](https://media.ascensionpress.com/category/ascension-podcasts/frmikepodcast/)